-Investment Committee
+Strategy and Investment Committee

-Arnoud De Meyer (Chair) Each other Director^{1,3} Assisting the Board in reviewing key investment decisions and reviewing the performance of key investments.
+Arnoud De Meyer (Chair)

+Each other Director^{1,2}

+Assisting the Board in:

-- 1. Hui Meng Kho retired from the Board and its Committees, with effect on 1 October 2020. - 2.
-Dat Duong joined the Remuneration and Nomination Committee on 1 October 2020. - 3.
-Michael Muller was appointed to the Board and joined the Sustainability Committee and the Investment Committee on 1 October 2020.
+- overseeing the Company's strategy, including the strategy around the transition to new energies; and - reviewing key investment decisions and reviewing the performance of key investments. - 1.
+Jane McAloon resigned from the Board and its Committees, with effect on 25 August 2021. - 2.
+Nicola Wakefield Evans was appointed to the Board and joined the Audit and Risk Committee and the Sustainability Committee on 3 August 2021.
+Ms Wakefield Evans took over as Chair of the Sustainability Committee from Ms McAloon, with effect on 25 August 2021.

 The Board periodically reviews membership of its standing Board Committees to ensure the composition of each Committee remains appropriate.
-The Board undertook such a review during 2020, including following the retirement of Hui Meng Kho and the appointment of Mike Muller to the Board.
+The Board undertook such a review during 2021, including following the resignation of Jane McAloon and the appointment of Nicola Wakefield Evans to the Board.
 The changes to the composition of the Committees are reflected in the table above.